 2. Estonia Digital Nomad Visa

-Visa Duration: TBD
+Visa Duration: One year.

 The Estonian long term visa for digital nomads is currently in the works but not available quite yet.

-When it does, the Estonian digital nomad visa will be different from the Freelancer Visa in Germany because it won’t require you to pay taxes in Estonia.
+For example, it will be different from the Freelance Visa in Germany because it won’t require you to pay taxes in Estonia.
 Instead, it will just ensure that you are paying taxes to someone, somewhere.

 3. Australia Holiday or Working Holiday Visa

 The visa allows visitors to travel in the country for one year and the Working Holiday Visa even allows you to work with Australian companies for up to six months per company.

 Some important things to note for this long term visa for digital nomads is that you can only apply if you’re between the ages of 18 and 30.
 Additionally, if you want to extend your Working Holiday Visa to two years you’ll have to work for three months in rural Australia… something I doubt that many digital nomads want to do!